jacobbieker/Comp_Astro_Final_Project/README.md

 The total code consists of 7 files.

-__SuperMAssiveBlackHole.py__ : Creates the SMBH at the center of the grid
+__SuperMassiveBlackHole.py__ : Creates the SMBH at the center of the grid

 __AccretionDisk.py__ : Creates a disk, using the ProtoPlanetaryDisk in AMUSE